 How to create a bar chart

 The bar chart is probably the most all-rounded chart type out there.
+It's easy to create and easy to read.
 In this tutorial, you will learn how to prepare and upload your dataset to create a bar chart with Datawrapper.
-Our version chart typ is fully responsive and offers a number of features which are hard to find elsewhere.
-Along with the line chart it is our most often used chart type.
+Like all our charts, our bar charts are fully responsive.
+Along with the line chart, it is our most often used chart type.

-In the second step you can check if your dataset was imported correctly and make changes to it - if necessary.
-In this case, you have to untick "First row as label" to avoid losing your first row of data.
-Always remember to do this if you don't have desciptive row and column headers.
+In the second step, you can check if your dataset was imported correctly and make changes to it - if necessary.
+If you did not upload a header row, you have to untick "First row as label" to avoid losing your first row of data.
+Always remember to do this if you don't have descriptive row and column headers.

 In step 2, your data looks like this.
 You can see that Datawrapper correctly recognized your numbers as numbers (and not as text or dates) because they are colored in blue and are right-alined.

 Click on "Proceed" at the bottom left to go to Step 3: Visualize: